W-David-Porter/acim/src/text/1-the-meaning-of-miracles/vi-the-illusion-of-needs/index.md

 The idea of orders of need, which follows from the original error that one can be separated from God, requires correction at its [the idea-of-orders-of-need’s] own level before the error of perceiving levels at all can be corrected.
 ²You cannot behave effectively while you function on different levels.
 ³However, while you do [function on different levels], correction must be introduced vertically from the bottom up.
-⁴This [correction from the bottom up] is because you think you live in space, where concepts such as ‘up’ and ‘down’ are meaningful.
+⁴This [correction from the bottom up] is because you think you live in space, where concepts such as “up’ and “down’ are meaningful.
 ⁵Ultimately, space is as meaningless as time.
 ⁶Both [space and time] are merely beliefs.
 :::